HackerBree/Portfolio1/README.md

 You will find a list of role title placeholders along with a commented instruction explaining what to edit.

----

-✨ Step 6: Adding or Removing Roles

 You can:

 * Add as many roles as you want